Randy Weston: Later career

 For a long stretch Weston recorded infrequently on smaller record labels.
 He also made a two-CD recording The Spirits of Our Ancestors (recorded 1991, released 1992), which featured arrangements by his long-time collaborator Melba Liston.
 The album contained new, expanded versions of many of his well-known pieces and featured an ensemble including some African musicians, with guests such as Dizzy Gillespie and Pharoah Sanders also contributing.
 The music director was saxophonist Talib Kibwe (also known as T. K. Blue), who subsequently continued in that role.
 The Spirits of Our Ancestors has been described as "one of the most imaginative explorations of 'world jazz' ever recorded."

 Weston produced a series of albums in a variety of formats: solo, trio, mid-sized groups, and collaborations with the Gnawa musicians of Morocco.
 His most popular compositions include "Hi-Fly", which he said was inspired by his experience of being 6' 8" and looking down at the ground, "Little Niles", named for his son (who was later known as Azzedin), "African Sunrise", "Blue Moses", "The Healers", and "Berkshire Blues".
-Weston's compositions have frequently been recorded by other prominent musicians, including Abdullah Ibrahim, Houston Person, Booker Ervin, and others.
+Weston's compositions have frequently been recorded by such prominent musicians as Abdullah Ibrahim, Houston Person, and Booker Ervin, among others.

 A five-night celebration of Weston's music took place at the Montreal Jazz Festival in 1995, featuring gnawa musicians and a duet with saxophonist David Murray.

 In 2002, Weston performed with bassist James Lewis for the inauguration of the Bibliotheca Alexandrina in Alexandria, Egypt.
-During the same year he performed with Gnawa musicians at Canterbury Cathedral at the invitation of the Archbishop of Canterbury.
-Weston also played at the Kamigamo Shrine in Japan in 2005.
+During the same year, Weston performed with Gnawa musicians at Canterbury Cathedral at the invitation of the Archbishop of Canterbury.
+Weston also played at the Kamigamo Shrine in Japan in 2008.

 On June 21, 2009, he participated in a memorial at the Jazz Gallery in New York for Ghanaian drummer Kofi Ghanaba (formerly known as Guy Warren), whose composition "Love, the Mystery of..."
 Weston used as his theme for some 40 years.

 In 2013, Sunnyside released Weston's album The Roots of the Blues, a duo session with tenor saxophonist Billy Harper.
 On November 17, 2014, as part of the London Jazz Festival, Weston played a duo concert with Harper at the Queen Elizabeth Hall.
-Kevin Le Gendre in his review said the two musicians reached "the kind of advanced conversational intimacy only master players achieve."
+Reviewing the event, Kevin Le Gendre said the two musicians reached "the kind of advanced conversational intimacy only master players achieve".

-In 2015 Weston was artist-in-residence at The New School in New York, participating in a lecture series, performing, and mentoring students.
+In 2015, Weston was artist-in-residence at The New School in New York, participating in a lecture series, performing, and mentoring students.

 Weston celebrated his 90th birthday in 2016 with a concert at Carnegie Hall, among other activities, and continued thereafter to tour and speak internationally.
 He performed at the Gnawa Festival in Morocco in April 2016, took part in the Spoleto Festival in Charleston, SC, on June 2, and was among the opening acts at the 50th Montreux Jazz Festival.
-In July 2016 he was a keynote speaker at the 32nd World Conference of the International Society for Music Education in Glasgow.
+In July 2016, he was a keynote speaker at the 32nd World Conference of the International Society for Music Education in Glasgow.